All Works Copyright 2016 Jennifer Vanderpool

 She has been resident artist at Pontificia Universidad Javeriana, Bogotá; HOTHOUSE 2015, a UCLA/Department of World Arts and Cultures/Dance residency; Pitzer College, Claremont; Armory Center for the Arts, Pasadena.
 She has been a visiting artist speaking at OVERGADEN: Institute for Contemporary Art, Copenhagen; University of Lincoln, England, UK; Universiteit van Amsterdam and Artez Institute for the Arts, Netherlands; Universitat Autònoma de Barcelona; Universidad de Bogotá Jorge Tadeo Lozano and Universidad de Los Andes, Bogotá; Atlanta Contemporary Art Center; California College of the Arts, Oakland; Indiana University at Bloomington; Virginia Tech University, Blacksburg; other U.S. universities.

 The collaborative curatorial team of Ciara Ennis and Jennifer Vanderpool explore the interconnections between radical art practices and social activism in their exhibition A Moderate Proposal, which will open at Pitzer College in 2018.
-The National Endowment for the Arts has awarded Pitzer College Art Galleries an Arts Works grant to present A Moderate Proposal.
-Ennis and Vanderpool have discussed their collaboration at the “Collecting Geographies—Global Programming and Museums of Modern Art” organized by the Stedelijk Museum, Amsterdam, Netherlands, and the International Sculpture Center’s, “Sculpture, Culture, and Community,” Conference in New Orleans, Louisiana.
+The National Endowment for the Arts awarded Pitzer College Art Galleries an Arts Works grant to present A Moderate Proposal.
+Ennis and Vanderpool have discussed their collaboration at the “Collecting Geographies—Global Programming and Museums of Modern Art” organized by the Stedelijk Museum, Amsterdam, Netherlands, and co-organized a panel on art and community activism for the International Sculpture Center’s, “Sculpture, Culture, and Community,” Conference in New Orleans, Louisiana.
 Their writing was included in the “Archive for Visual Activism Proposals” at the San Francisco Museum of Modern Art.

 Vanderpool has published reviews in ArtUS and Artpapers Magazine as well as catalog essays for exhibitions at the Houston Photo Festival, Raid Projects in Los Angeles, and Santa Barbara Contemporary Arts Forum.